austinsw/Pebble-Game-2019/README.md

 # Pebble-Game

-Multithreaded game & test suite, created using JavaScript and JUnit 4 in 2019.
+Multithreaded game & test suite, created using Java and JUnit 4 in 2019.

 ## Requirements